 Monday, June 20 (?) - October 1?, 1966: The Schwaben Inn, 215 South Ashley Street, Ann Arbor, Washtenaw County, Michigan

-Supposedly right after their debut the night before (Sunday, June 19), The Prime Movers Blues Band started played in this bar regularly, from 9:00pm to 2:00am, initially every Sunday, Monday, and Tuesday, and later every Monday, Tuesday, Wednesday, and (sometimes) Saturday.
-By the way, when the band played here, both college students and townies came to hear them and fights between the two groups would break out in the middle of their set almost every night (once there were like nine cop cars there to break one up), and the band would cower behind their equipment or just keep playing!
+Anyway, the show was a blast, the bar was packed, and so the Prime Movers were subsequently booked to play again there regularly, from 9pm to 2am, initially every Sunday, Monday, and Tuesday, and later every Monday, Tuesday, Wednesday, and (sometime) Saturday.
+“When we played there, both college students and townies came to hear us,” recalls Michael Erlewine, “and fights between the two groups would break out in the middle of our set almost every night (once there were like nine cop cars there to break one up), and we would cower behind our equipment or just keep playing!”

 July 1966